San José, California, USA

 Located at the south end of the San Francisco Bay in the Santa Clara Valley, San José is the seat of Santa Clara County and the third largest city by population in California.
 It has approximately 1,030,000 inhabitants in the city proper as of 2018.
 The San José metropolitan area (San Jose-Sunnyvale-Santa Clara) comprised 1,999,107 residents as of the 2018 US Census Bureau Estimate.

 San José's rapid transit network consists of three light rail services.
-It also has two commuter rail services and two rapid transit services planned to extend into the city.
+It also has two commuter rail services and two metro services planned to extend into the city.

 VTA Light Rail